LBHackney-IT/lbhackney-it.github.io/docs/api-playbook/09-Support/Access_to_apis.md

----
-id: access_to_apis
-title: Managing Access to APIs
+# Managing Access to APIs
----

 Within Hackney we currently use an API Authentication process to manage access to our APIs